Haneenmohammed1311/Haneenmohammed1311/README.md

 ## 👩‍💻 About Me

-I'm a passionate Data Science & AI practitioner with hands-on experience across the full ML lifecycle — from exploratory analysis and model building to deployment and automation.
-My work is grounded in a strong academic foundation in Statistics and Computer Science, enriched by intensive training programs and real-world projects in **Computer Vision**, **Deep Learning**, and **Predictive Analytics**.
-I believe in building AI solutions that are not just accurate, but practical, scalable, and impactful.
+I'm a passionate **Data Science & AI practitioner** from Mansoura, Egypt 🇪🇬, with hands-on experience across the full ML lifecycle — from data exploration and model building to real-world deployment and automation.
+My foundation in **Statistics and Computer Science** drives me to build solutions that are not just technically strong, but practically impactful.

+I've built systems across **Computer Vision**, **Deep Learning**, **Predictive Analytics**, and **Business Intelligence** — including an assistive AI app for the visually impaired that won **3rd place** at a national hackathon.

 > 🏆 **3rd Place — AL Ru'ya Hackathon** &nbsp;·&nbsp; 💼 **Actively seeking internships & junior AI/DS roles**